Same Content, Different Representations: A Controlled Study for Table QA: Additional Case Studies

 \subsection{Model Behavior on Long Tables}

 Figure~\ref{fig:rq2-case} shows a long user profile table with hundreds of rows and a query \textit{``What is the id of the youngest user?''}.
-LLM-NL2SQL correctly answers the query on the structured version, which exposes the \texttt{Age} column and allows SQL execution to identify the minimum value (id = 7828).
-In contrast, LLMs (e.g., GPT-4o) fail to reliably scan the full column and return arbitrary large ids (e.g., 35942).
+LLM-NL2SQL correctly answers the query on the structured version, which exposes the Age column and allows SQL execution to identify the minimum value (id = 7828).
+In contrast, LLMs fail to reliably scan the full column and return arbitrary large ids.
 Hybrid methods behave similarly.
-Weaver returns an arbitrary large id (e.g., 10215), while H-STAR concludes that the task is impossible because of numerous \texttt{NaN} values.
+Weaver returns an arbitrary large id, while H-STAR concludes that the task is impossible because of numerous \texttt{NaN} values.
 This example illustrates that while NL2SQL with execution remains competitive on structured long tables, both LLMs and current hybrid methods are highly sensitive to table length and may produce spurious results when the input context becomes too large.